 Lastly, in Unit 8, Bivariate Data, students analyze data in two variables using linear equations and two-way tables.
 They use these structures to make sense of the data and to make justifiable predictions.

 Note that this course follows the 2017 Massachusetts Curriculum Frameworks, which include the Common Core Standards for Mathematics.

 Students learn to simplify complex-looking exponential expressions, and they learn efficient ways to describe, communicate, and operate with very large and very small numbers.

-Students hone their skills of solving multi-step equations and inequalities, redefining their definition of "solution" to include results such as 4 = 5, and interpreting solutions in context.
+Students hone their skills of solving multi-step equations and inequalities, redefining their definition of "solution" to include cases such as infinite solutions, and interpreting solutions in context.

 Students investigate congruence and similarity by studying transformations of figures in the coordinate plane, and apply these transformations to discover new angle relationships.